Mission 14 · Stage 2

 Loading part…

-Stays on until next press
+It stays on until your next tap.

 LED